General Volunteer Information

 Volunteer Assignments and Shifts

 Each volunteer is required to work a minimum of three shifts.
-Generally, there are two (2) shifts per day, the morning or AM shift, 6 a.m. – 12 p.m., and the afternoon or PM shift, 12 p.m. – 6 p.m.
+Generally, there are two (2) shifts per day: the morning (AM) shift, which is typically 6 AM – 12 PM, and the afternoon (PM) shift, which is typically 12 PM – 6 PM.
 Once assigned to a committee, your chairperson will contact you to discuss your schedule.
 Some shifts are also available prior to tournament week.

 Training is available for most committees and your training schedule will be forwarded to you.
-Should you have further questions, please contact your committee chairperson located in the Volunteer Committees and Volunteer Leadership section of this page.
+Should you have further questions, please contact your committee chairperson located in the LEADERSHIP tab above.

 Each volunteer is required to purchase a volunteer uniform.
 This helps us to defray our costs associated with each volunteer.
-Our event is operated as a 501(c)3 charity and every available dollar is dedicated to our mission of raising awareness and money for the Shriners Hospitals for Children.
-See the Training/Uniforms section for additional information.
+Our event is operated as a 501(c)3 charity and every available dollar is dedicated to our mission of raising awareness and money for Shriners Children’s.
+See the TRAINING AND UNIFORMS tab for additional information.

 For sizing information, please refer to the Uniform Information document from our volunteer registration portal.
 You will be notified of the pick-up dates, time and location at a later date.